What is a car lease?

 - A residual can be applied to a lease, lowering monthly payments

-- Tax deductions are available when the vehicle is used for business purposes
+- Tax deductions may be available when the vehicle is used for business purposes

-- As the GST contained in the car's purchase price is claimed back by the financier, only the vehicle's price exclusive of GST is financed, lowering monthly payments
+- As the GST contained in the car's purchase price may be claimed back by the financier, only the vehicle's price exclusive of GST is financed, lowering monthly payments*

 - Ability to make advance lease payments for tax deduction or cash-flow purposes

 * Please refer to your accountant for eligibility.